A Roman emperor was a transgender woman according to a British museum

 According to the story, the emperor was married five times, four with women and once with a former slave, in addition to other male lovers.
 In this final marriage, Dion writes that the emperor “was bestowed in marriage and He was called wife, lover and queen”.

-However, the debate about Elagabalus gender identity divides historians.
+However, the debate regarding Elagabalus gender identity divides historians.
 Unlike those who agree with the museum’s position, on the other side there are those who consider that the Romans constructed a feminized image of him as way to “weaken” it.

 Emperor Heliogabalus